soham901/oopj-solutions/cli-bank-system/plan.md

-# CLI Bank Management System
+# Bank Management System

 **Goal:**
-students will have a fully functional basic bank system using:
+Students will build a fully functional bank system with loan functionality using:

 1. Arrays
 2. Control structures